spectralcode/OCTproZ/README.md

 The full OCT processing pipeline is implemented in [CUDA](https://developer.nvidia.com/cuda-zone) and visualization is performed with [OpenGL](https://developer.nvidia.com/cuda-zone).
 Depending on the GPU used, OCTproZ can be used for MHz-OCT.

 * **Plug-in system** </br>
-There are two kinds of plug-ins for OCTproZ: _Acquisition Systems_ and _Extensions_. </br>
+Plug-ins enable the integration of custom OCT systems and software modules.
+There are two kinds of plug-ins for OCTproZ: _Acquisition Systems_ and _Extensions_.
 An Acquisition System controls the OCT hardware and provides raw data to OCTproZ.
 Extensions have access to processed OCT data and can be used to extend the functionality of OCTproZ.

 * **Cross platform** </br>
 OCTproZ runs on Windows and Linux. </br>